27 of Our Best Pumpkin Carving and Design Ideas

 Etched Woodland Animal Pumpkins

 You don't need magic beans to cultivate this ethereal pumpkin.
 The delicate tendrils encircling it are actually fabric appliqués from a crafts store.
-As for technique, simply pin it to win it: Place the floral pieces where you want them, and secure them with straight pins.
+As for technique, simply place the floral pieces where you want them and secure them with straight pins.
 We chose a smooth pumpkin with a unique pale-pink skin that contrasts softly with the embroidery colors, then gave the blushing beauty pride of place on a moss-covered pediment.
 But it will look just as lovely at the center of a table or spotlighted on your stoop.

 Fairy House Pumpkin

-Let the ghouls and goblins knock on everyone else's door while you spend the evening hanging with the fairies.
+Let the ghouls and goblins knock on everyone else's door while you spend the evening hanging with fairies.
 To invite them in, transform a pumpkin into a cozy hollow.
-Slice off a small piece of the bot- tom, scoop out the seeds, and tape on our template, then go over the lines with a pin.
+Slice off a small piece of the bottom, scoop out the seeds, and tape on our template.
+Then, go over the lines with a pin.
 Remove the paper, and trace the pinpricks with a linoleum cutter.
 For the windows, apply enough pressure to cut out the panes; everywhere else, use a lighter hand.
 With a glue gun or pins, add shelf mushrooms for front steps.
 Then do a little landscaping: A couple of T-pins secure a twisty branch for a homey arbor.
 Set a battery-operated candle inside to illuminate fairyland's most coveted real estate.